MarcusKohnert/Kinect.ReactiveV2/README.md

 Kinect.ReactiveV2
 =================

-This project contains extension methods to ease the use of the Kinect V2 SDK with the help of Rx.
+This project contains extension methods to ease the use of the <a href="http://www.microsoft.com/en-us/kinectforwindows/">Kinect for Windows V2 SDK</a> with the help of <a href="http://rx.codeplex.com/">Rx</a>.

 “This is preliminary software and/or hardware and APIs are preliminary and subject to change”